disaster123/ea-news-proxy/README.md

+# WARNING #

+Investing / Cloudflare has added more safeguards and this proxy is no longer working with Investing!!

 # News Proxy

 This project provides a news proxy service that intercepts and manages requests to `ec.forexprostools.com` and `nfs.faireconomy.media` domain.
 It uses a self-signed SSL certificate for secure communication.